rafacelente/bob/README.md

-# bixtral
+# BoB

-bixtral is a b1.58 model based on the Mixtral Mixture of Expertes model.
+BoB is a b1.58 SMoE model with both attention and feedforward experts (MoA, MoE). [under construction]